avatao/avatao-blog/_posts/2016-10-18-Interview-CyKor.md

 <span class="post question">GP: Many people argue that CTF games are not realistic.
 What do you think of it?
 Can you utilize your knowledge in your professional life? </span>

 <span class="post answer">CK:</span>There are lot of differences compared to professional life, but we would not say that the knowledge we earned from CTFs is not useful in real-life situations.
 The main difference is that CTF challenges always have 'correct' answers which is not true for real-life problems such as bug-hunting.
 On the other hand, CTF organizers are preparing more and more difficult challenges to keep up with the advancement of new technologies.
 As a result, players sometimes need to find weaknesses in undocumented encryption algorithms or evade recent mitigation methods.
 Sometimes the interesting tricks of CTF challenges are reused in other CTFs also.
-Therefore we believe that CTF games enhance our skills in our major and motivates us to continuously learn new technologies.
+Therefore, we believe that CTF games enhance our skills in our major and motivate us to continuously learn new technologies.

 <span class="post question">GP: CTF games are very popular today, however, it is quite difficult for beginners to catch up with the new challenges.
 How do you think this gap could be resolved?
 What do you suggest to those who are about to learn security now? </span>

 <span class="post answer">CK:</span>We recommend to start playing on wargame websites.
 It's quite difficult for newbies to master a thick and heavy Linux programming book and learn all the assembly languages.
 Recent wargame websites provide not only challenges, but related references also which is really convenient.
 So if you are a newbie and trying to learn cyber security, we recommend you to check wargame websites.

 ----

+Hey, security fan!
+Do as the CyKOR guys suggest and start solving a few challenges at [avatao](https://avatao.com).
+For a warming up, here is a [nice intro path](https://platform.avatao.com/paths/ee29eaed-cd00-4a4d-b4bd-4e3cd83d714b).
+If you need more excitement, try this [harder, CTF-like path](https://platform.avatao.com/paths/e1052773-cf38-4f8e-9f7f-813e5e64e400).
+Enjoy!

+-- the avatao team